mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 # ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl
 A Shell Script to Auto install LAMP(Apache,MySQL,Php),PhpMyAdmin,Kubuntu Desktop,Wine,Wordpress,SSL Certificate

-This is a Shell Script(Bash) with & without UI(user interface) to automatically install all above packages for Ubuntu 18.04/Bionic O.S.
+This is a Shell Script (Bash) with & without UI (user interface) to automatically install all above packages for Ubuntu 18.04/Bionic O.S.

-If you are using an older version of Ubuntu like 16.04 or 14.04.
-Then Remote Desktop(XRDP) facility would not work for you.
+If you are using an older version of Ubuntu like 16.04 or 14.04, then Remote Desktop(XRDP) facility would not work for you.

-With Kubuntu-desktop, script will also install WINE package to run Windows apps on your Linux system.
+With Kubuntu-desktop, the script will also install WINE package to run Windows apps on your Linux system.

-SSL is verified by letsencrypt.org and initially it would provide a 3 month Certificate.
-Certificate would be auto renewed after every 60 days by "CertBOT" app,which also would be installed in your system :)
+Letsencrypt.org verifies SSL and initially, it would provide a 3-month Certificate.
+The certificate would be auto-renewed after every 60 days by "Certbot" app, which will also be installed in your system :)

 ---

 ## Requirements
 A SSH client such as putty

-A VPS or Dedicated server with Ubuntu 18.04(preferred) OS Installed
+A VPS or Dedicated server with Ubuntu 18.04(preferred) OS Installed.

-Either should have access of root user OR run with su(super user)
+Either should have access of root user OR run with su (super user)

 ---

 ## Optional
 After Downloading "mediabots_ui.sh" file via wget, one can change Default PhpMyAdmin & MySQL password to his/her own choice.

-Default MySQL user 'root' password is : mysql_PASSWORD And
+Default MySQL user 'root' password is: mysql_PASSWORD And
-Default 'phpmyadmin' password is : phpmyadmin_PASSWORD
+Default 'phpmyadmin' password is: phpmyadmin_PASSWORD

 COMMAND TO CHNAGE DEFAULT PASSWORDS: